hanson-hschang/hanson-hschang.github.io/content/blogs/miscellanea/learn-to-code-a-website-from-scratch/index.md

 JavaScript is a scripting language that works on both browsers and servers.
 Here, we mainly focus on the front-end which is the browser part.
 It enables you to create dynamically updating elements, control multimedia, animate images, and a lot of other things else.
-[This not-too-short video](https://youtu.be/W6NZfCO5SIk) made by Mosh gives a basic intro background of Javascript and [this other also not-too-short video](https://youtu.be/hdI2bqOjy3c) from Traversy Media provides an illustrative way of explaining how it controls element behaviors in the website.
+[This not-too-short video](https://youtu.be/W6NZfCO5SIk) made by Mosh gives a basic intro background of Javascript and [this other also not-too-short video](https://youtu.be/hdI2bqOjy3c) from Traversy Media provides an illustrative way of explaining how it controls element behaviors on the website.
 React JS, on the other hand, is a useful JavaScript library for building user interfaces (Fig. 5).
 Once you have understood the basics of JavaScript from the previous two videos, [this crash course](https://youtu.be/w7ejDZ8SWv8) from Traversy Media should be easy for you to follow.
 Frameworks other than React (made by Facebook) include [Angular](https://youtu.be/3dHNOWTI7H8) (made by Google) and [Vue](https://youtu.be/qZXt1Aom3Cs).
 Pick one to start with, and it is easy to understand the others if needed.

 {{ image(path="img/react-js.png", width=700, alt="React JS.
 It is a framework for building up a website.
-You may define elements like header, button, checkbox, etc in a dynamic way (including animation) and also exchange info from and to databases.") }}
+You may define elements like header, button, checkbox, etc. in a dynamic way (including animation) and also exchange info from and to databases.") }}

 ## Summary